PhysicsX/QTonRaspberryPi/README.md

 ![alt text](https://github.com/PhysicsX/QTonRaspberryPi/blob/main/voila.png?raw=true)

-## Build QML( qtdeclerative ) module
+## Build QML( qtdeclarative ) module
 [![Youtube video link](https://img.youtube.com/vi/GGhUtBKVy18/0.jpg)](//www.youtube.com/watch?v=GGhUtBKVy18?t=0s "ulas dikme")

-Now it is time to build declerative module.
+Now it is time to build declarative module.
 You can build others using same idea.
 But be careful.
 Modules can depend on each other.
 So when you try to configure it, check dependencies.yaml file in the related module directory.
 According to information in this directory you can choose the dependecies or needed modules.
-As I tested, declerative module depends on qtshadertools module for qt6.3.0
+As I tested, declarative module depends on qtshadertools module for qt6.3.0

 ```bash
 $ cd $HOME